iconfu/svg-inject/README.md

 SVGInject(document.getElementById('myId'));
 ```

-You need to make sure the images are already inside the DOM like this:
+You need to make sure the images are already inside the DOM before injection like this:

 ```javascript
 document.addEventListener("DOMContentLoaded", function() {